hwdsl2/openvpn-install/README.md

 - Improved compatibility with Setup IPsec VPN
 - Improved script reliability, user input and output
 - Supports auto install using default options
+- Supports using a DNS name as server address
 - Added support for openSUSE Linux
 - Added support for Amazon Linux 2
 - Supports exporting configuration for an existing VPN client